YashMakan/harivara-assignment/README.md

 # Harivara Technical Assignment

 Develop a flutter application which will change the angle of the blue box as shown in the UI [below](#output-result) based on the character length from left and right textfields.
+- Rule 1: Once the bar touches the bottom it must completely reset with 0 0
+- Rule 2: As the user types, kindly push the char count to firebase in real time and send the values back to the bar to make it move

 # Output Result
 ![Output Result](screenshots/test.jpeg)